pencil2d/pencil2d.github.io/_posts/2018-09-24-maintenance-release-0.6.2.md

 ## Known Issues

-- Color Palette: First Swatch is unchangeable.
-Cannot use Repalce Command.
-Use the other swatches to create your own colors or change it by editing the palette via XML.
+- Color Palette (Bitmap): First Swatch is unchangeable.
+Can't use Replace Command.
+Use the other swatches to create your own colors or change it by editing the palette in a vector layer or via XML.
-- Color Palette: Swatches will only update using the Replace command when having a vector layer active.
+- Color Palette (Bitmap): Swatches will only update using the Replace command when having a vector layer active.
 (Note: Create your custom palettes with a vector layer selected)
-- Selection Tool: Pressing `ALT + TAB` / `APPLE + TAB` / `SHIFT + TAB`, or changing application focus in your preferred OS while having a selection active will ERASE the selection contents and in some rare instances will crash Pencil2D.
+- Selection Tool: Pressing `ALT + TAB` / `APPLE + TAB` / `SHIFT + TAB`, or changing application focus in your OS while having a selection active will ERASE the selection contents and in some rare instances will crash Pencil2D.
-- Selection Tool: Rotation: Using the SELECT ALL command (CTRL + A) and rotating a selection, will store the rotation transformation, if you press `CTRL+A` again and click with the MOVE TOOL on the selection, it will apply the stored value and rotate the selection again.
+- Selection Tool (Rotation): Using the SELECT ALL command (CTRL + A) and rotating a selection, will store the rotation transformation, if you press `CTRL+A` again and click with the MOVE TOOL on the selection, it will apply the stored value and rotate the selection again.
 Despite possible use cases this is a bug.
+- Undo: Undoing a drawing modification made on an empty frame creates a keyframe on that frame.
+- Undo: Undoing moving a keyframe to a new frame will create a blank keyframe on the place where it used to be
-- Smudge Tool: Bitmap: cannot UNDO smudge tool at the moment.
+- Undo, Smudge Tool (Bitmap): You cannot UNDO smudge tool at the moment.
 - Blur Tool (Bitmap): Pressing `ALT` with smudge tool doesn’t work, Do not use it.
-Use other drawing tools for smudge effects.
+Use other drawing apps for smudge effects.
-- Vector Fill modifies stroke width: To fill a stroke you need to have the stroke selected and use the Fill tool, however this tool has a “stroke thickness” mode where it will reset to a uniform stroke width of the size shown in the options panel.
+- Fill Tool (Vector): Filling a stroke requires the stroke to be selected.
+- Fill Tool (Vector): “stroke thickness” option will reset pressure sensitive lines width.

 ## Help improve Pencil2D